We use civil enforcement officers (CEOs) and CCTV to issue penalty charge notices (PCNs), commonly known as parking fines.

 For a parking PCN issued by CCTV or for a moving traffic PCN issued by CCTV you can make a formal representation straight after the PCN is issued.

-If we reject your formal representation, you can make an appeal to the Parking and Traffic Appeals Service (PATAS) to have the decision reviewed.
+If we reject your formal representation, you can make an appeal to the London Tribunals, Environmental and Traffic Adjudicators (ETA).

 We can only accept parking disputes in writing, we cannot take parking disputes over the telephone.